gbmhunter/blog/content/electronics/circuit-design/digital-logic/gates/_index.md

 Represented by `AC`/`ACT` in part numbers, or `HC`/`HCT` for high-speed equivalents.
 The `T` in the logic subfamily name signifies the parts have TTL-compatible inputs.

+#### CMOS Inverter with Tri-state

+A useful building block for digital logic is a CMOS inverter whose output can also be tri-stated.
+The obvious way to do this would be connect the output of a regular inverter to a transmission gate, as shown in `(a)` in the figure below.
+But these MOSFETs can be recombined to make a single "totem-pole" stack which provides the same functionality, as shown in `(b)`[^bib-utah-digital-vlsi-lab-ass-3].
+In `(b)`, the N-channel MOSFET of the transmission gate it connected in series with the N-channel MOSFET of the inverter on the lower leg.
+Likewise for the P-channel MOSFETs.
+This circuit is sometimes simplified to the symbol shown in `(c)`.

+{{% figure src="tristate-inverter.png" width="900px" caption="Diagram showing how a tri-state converter can be made by combining the MOSFETs from a inverter and transmission gate into a single \"totem pole\" arrangement." %}}

 ### Comparison

 <table>